JimDesu/basis-lang/spec.md

 **Two design purposes.** Subcommands serve two needs:

 1. **Helper commands internal to a command.** Many algorithms have a clean specification at the call boundary but an implementation that wants a private helper — a tail-recursive version with an accumulator, a worker function not exposed in the module's public surface, a body that wants to be expressed as several cooperating commands without polluting the module's namespace.
-The factorial-with-accumulator example above is the canonical case: `factorial` exposes the simple input-and-result signature its callers expect, while `factorialAcc` carries the tail-recursive implementation as a private helper, threading the productive `'r` slot through each recursive call.
+The factorial-with-accumulator example above is the canonical case: `factorial` exposes the simple input-and-result signature its callers expect, while `factorialAcc` carries the tail-recursive implementation as a private helper, threading the CREATE `'r` slot through each recursive call.

 2. **Ad-hoc scoping for cleanup.** A subcommand's frame retirement fires the `@` and `@!` blocks registered within it, bounding cleanup to a region smaller than the enclosing command's body.
 The **scope block** (§3.17) serves this directly, establishing the same retirement boundary inline — without a separate signature, parameter threading, or call: